crcn/tandem-old/packages/front-end/README.md

 NEXT WEEK:

 * breadcrumb view
-* typescript definition generator
-  * use generic type generator
-* compile source not to compiler
+* mobile size preset (when selecting content node)

 BUGS:

 * cannot override in some cases (try changing variant text in right gutter component)
 * padding / margins affect pane
 * diffing / patching doesn't work in some re-ordering scenarios
+* Typography needs to be inherited

 USEFUL:

+* Function for explicitly defining cascading styles
 * Unhandled notification (allows for console to be hidden)
 * ability to load images & other resources in PC file. (start with ionicons)
 * ability to persist instance changes to main component